nodalida2021/nodalida2021.github.io/cfp.md

 Paper submissions that violate either of these requirements will be returned without review.

-The page limits for submissions are: up to eight pages for regular papers, up to four pages for short papers and demo papers, and up to six pages for student papers.
+The page limits for submissions are: up to eight pages for regular papers, and up to four pages for short papers and demo papers.
 For all three submission types, these page limits do /not/ include additional pages with bibliographic references.

 SUBMISSION MANAGEMENT